glennj/exercism.io/perl5/food-chain/README.md

 # Food Chain

-Welcome to Food Chain on Exercism's Perl 5 Track.
+Welcome to Food Chain on Exercism's Perl Track.
 If you need help running the tests or submitting your code, check out `HELP.md`.

 ## Instructions

 Generate the lyrics of the song 'I Know an Old Lady Who Swallowed a Fly'.

 While you could copy/paste the lyrics, or read them from a file, this problem is much more interesting if you approach it algorithmically.

-This is a [cumulative song](http://en.wikipedia.org/wiki/Cumulative_song) of unknown origin.
+This is a [cumulative song][cumulative-song] of unknown origin.

 This is one of many common variants.